 Once you are done with the amazing views of London on the ground level, it’s time to head upwards and look down on the cities many famous buildings and attractions and take in the panoramic views of the cities stunning skyline.
 Apart from the most famous London Eye and Tower Bridge, you can now catch the amazing views of the British capital from The Shard.
 The 360-degree public observation deck is the highest lookout point in Western Europe.

 The Best View: At Level 72 of the Shard, an open-air viewing platform allows you to peer out through giant shards of glass and you can think of how very, very high you are.

 Sydney’s skyline is dominated by the white sails of the Sydney Opera House rising majestically above a calm Sydney Harbour.
-Flanked by the Sydney Harbour Bridge and set alongside the waterway itself, the skyline is often ranked amongst the most attractive in the world.
+Flanked by the Sydney Harbour Bridge and set alongside the waterway itself, Sydney skyline is often ranked amongst the most attractive in the world.

 The Best View: Sydney Harbour Bridge, You can’t experience Sydney in a better manner than walking over the Harbour Bridge itself.